 Why does hiking in nature silence our inner narrative?

 Hiking in nature won’t solve all of your problems.
-It won’t balance your bank account or fix your leaky roof.
-But if you’re like me and thinking too much is becoming too much to handle, a jaunt in the woods may be your best bet.
+It won’t balance your bank account or fix your leaky sink.
+But if you’re like me and thinking too much is becoming too much to handle, a jaunt in the woods might be a good idea.